Introduction to Childhood Apraxia of Speech (CAS)

 This course was recorded in June 2019 and is provided by the Once Upon a Time Foundation.

-As a result of this video presentation, the participant will be able to:
+As a result of this online video course, the participant will be able to:

 About the Instructor